 While others will be able to get pregnant on their own without any help.
 You won’t know which side of the fence you fall on until you begin trying to conceive.
 And for many people, especially those beginning their parenthood journey later in life, not knowing their fertility status can be very stressful.

 Fertility has a clock attached to it.
 So if you spend a year trying to get pregnant when you have a serious condition you don’t know about, that’s a year of potential fertility you’ve wasted.
 The woman’s ovarian reserve will have dropped in number and quality, and so too will the man’s sperm.
 There’s no benefit to delaying or waiting.
 That’s why fertility testing can be so beneficial.
 It alerts you to a problem before you get your hopes up and begin trying.
 You can then spend the time you would have spent trying on diagnosing and solving the problem.

 Many fertility issues, especially issues with ovulation and sperm count or quality, are easily detected with simple, affordable, noninvasive tests.
 Yet often, primary care providers and gynecologists either do not offer these tests or many are not up to date on the latest practices.
-So consider making an appointment with a fertility specialist before you begin trying, especially if you’re in your mid-30s or older.
+So consider making an appointment with the Center of Reproductive Medicine before you begin trying, especially if you’re in your mid-30s or older.

 Stress and Infertility: Are they Related?